trailofbits/manticore/README.md

 ## Installation

-First, make sure that Z3 Theorum Prover is installed and available on your path.
+Make sure that Z3 Theorum Prover is installed and available on your path.
 On Ubuntu, this is as simple as `sudo apt-get install z3`.

 Option 1: Perform a user install.